peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

 <b>Return Value:</b>

-An array with two arbitrary-precision integers: the first is the quotient, and the second is the remainder.
+An array of two items: the first is the result of the division as an arbitrary-precision integer, and the second is the remainder as an arbitrary-precision integer.
+The result of division is the result of the Divide method on the two operands, and the remainder is the result of the Remainder method on the two operands.

 <b>Exceptions:</b>